thephpleague/uri/uri/schemes/ws.md

 use League\Uri\Schemes\Ws as WsUri;

 $uri = WsUri::createFromString('wss://thephpleague.com/path/to?here#content');
-//throw an RuntimeException - a fragment component was given
+//throw an InvalidArgumentException - a fragment component was given

 $altUri = WsUri::createFromString('//thephpleague.com/path/to?here');